-A “Virtual Prize Patrol” Surprised 19 Recipients with Their Award Funding
+A “Virtual Grant Patrol” Surprised 19 Recipients with Their Award Funding

 Cabarrus Healthcare Foundation designed the Internal Grants Program, now in its eighth year, to provide funding for equipment, programs and projects enhancing patient care at Atrium Health Cabarrus as it strives to be the first and best choice for care in our community.
 Atrium Health Cabarrus departments are chosen through the Internal Grants application process with the goal of continuing its mission to improve health, elevate hope and advance healing for all.

 During the virtual Grant Patrol, the Emergency Department learned they received a grant in the amount of $19,202.30 to help renovate the family room, written by Cathy Carson, Integrative Nurse Specialist at Atrium Health Cabarrus.
 Cathy stated, “Receiving the grant was a bit emotional for me.
 I started at Cabarrus Memorial in 1998 in the ER and have been working alongside the ER team since 2019 and during the COVID Pandemic as a Holistic Nurse.
 The renovations and added amenities will help create a more peaceful space for our patient’s families and loved ones during times of emotional crisis.
 The inclusion of the noise-reducing ceiling tiles will help reduce secondary emotional trauma, known as Second Victim Phenomenon, for our other patients, families and teammates as well.”